Thursday Murder Club filming locations: where is the Richard Osman movie shot?

 For anyone unfamiliar with Richard Osman's hit book, it tells the story of four unlikely friends (Ron, Elizabeth, Joyce, and Ibrahim) who meet up once a week and discuss unsolved murders at the titular club in their peaceful retirement community called Coopers Chase.

-Further cast includes David Tennant, Daniel Mays, Henry Lloyd-Hughes, Naomi Ackie and Jonathan Pryce.
-But where is the Thursday Murder Club movie filming?
+Further cast includes David Tennant, Daniel Mays, Henry Lloyd-Hughes, Naomi Ackie, and Jonathan Pryce.
+But where was the Thursday Murder Club movie filmed?
 Here we investigate…

 Shepperton Studios, Surrey

-So one location we officially do know is Shepperton Studios in Surrey.
+A lot of the film was shot in Shepperton Studios in Surrey.
 The biggest film studio in Europe is now a major site for Netflix productions, with Bridgerton also shot there.
-Shepperton Studios has been the location for several huge movie shoots including Top Gun: Maverick, Cruella and Sonic The Hedgehog.
-The studios will no doubt be used for a lot of the internal shots in the Thursday Murder Club movie.
+Shepperton Studios has been the location for several huge movie shoots including Top Gun: Maverick, Cruella, and Sonic The Hedgehog.
+The studios were no doubt used for a lot of the internal shots in the Thursday Murder Club movie.

 St Mark's Church, Theale, West Berkshire

 Richard Osman posted the picture above of himself and legendary director Steven Spielberg on location for the Thursday Murder Club with a historic building in the background.
-This encouraged everybody to start doing their own detective work to find out where they are.
-Well, according to the local site the Reading Chronicle, that building is St. Mark's Church, near Theale.
+This encouraged everybody to start doing their own detective work to find out where they were.
+Well, according to the local site, the Reading Chronicle, that building is St. Mark's Church, near Theale.

-They say Richard Osman's picture looks identical to the church and it's hard to disagree studying photos.
-What lends further weight to this theory is that the church is situated within the Englefield Estate and someone spied a Coopers Chase sign being put up, which is the name of the retirement community where Elizabeth, Ron, Joyce and Ibrahim live.
-What's more the Englefield Estate also featured as a location in another Netflix series recently, Bridgerton season 3
+They say Richard Osman's picture looks identical to the church, and it's hard to disagree when studying photos.
+What lends further weight to this theory (which we now know is true!) is that the church is situated within the Englefield Estate and someone spied a Coopers Chase sign being put up, which is the name of the retirement community where Elizabeth, Ron, Joyce, and Ibrahim live.
+What's more, the Englefield Estate also featured as a location in another Netflix series recently, Bridgerton season 3

 Little Missenden, Buckinghamshire